castaned/ML-integration-CMSSW/README.md

 Ensure you have a valid GRID certificate.
 If you don’t, follow the instructions [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookStartingGrid#ObtainingCert)

 Generate the certificate and store it in the .globus directory:

+IMPORTANT the command below  need to be executed every time you open new terminal

 ```bash